 There are several accessories and modifications that you will require for you car if you decide to drive your own to Spain.

-- The GB sticker must be black on white and at least 80mm high and 10mm wide
+- The UK sticker must be black on white and at least 80mm high and 10mm wide

 - Headlamp converters are compulsory.
 These will prevent you from dazzling oncoming drivers, so make sure to get the correct one’s for your car if they are not already installed